 This is completely different from everything that has been mentioned until now on this list.
 This is a modern building that is a MUST if you are a soccer fan.
 The impressive stadium is home to FC Barcelona and sits up to 99,354 fans.
 Camp Nou is the largest stadium in Europe and the second-largest in the world.

 A must for any art lover, the Picasso Barcelona trail is an unofficial, yet incredibly quirky way, of seeing the inspiration of Picasso’s youth.
-He spent much of his early years in the city of Barcelona, and along the way was inspired by the beauty around him.
+He spent much of his early years in the city of Barcelona, and along the way was inspired by the surrounding beauty.
 Be amazed by what the city has to offer, and what ultimately offered Picasso and the world, by visiting Reina Cristina which will lead you to his family home.
 Although their home has since been destroyed, the visual scenery is simply stunning.

 Santa Maria del Mar